A lot to see in such a small city

 A collector’s passion

 Collecting art has a long tradition in Basel.
 In 1661, Basel was the first European city to open the doors of an art collection.
 Other treasures of today's Kunstmuseum are pictures by Hans Holbein or modern classics.
 The international appeal which the Kunstmuseum Basel achieves with its exhibitions is reflected in a 2013 ranking: the Kunstmuseum Basel was chosen as the fifth best museum in the world by the London-based newspaper 'The Times'.
-2016 will represent an additional major milestone, with the opening of the extension for special exhibitions.
+2016 represented an additional major milestone, with the opening of the extension for special exhibitions.
 Apart from the Kunstmuseum, four other state run museums set the standard for many international museums with regard to research and education: The Historisches Museum Basel (Museum of History), the Museum der Kulturen (Museum of Cultures), the Antikenmuseum Basel (Museum of Antiquity) and the Naturhistorisches Museum Basel (Museum of Natural History).
 Over the last two decades, some private institutions such as the Fondation Beyeler (1997), the Museum Tinguely (1996) and the Schaulager (2003) have made Basel even more attractive for the general public.